Teen Dream: Promotion and release

-"Used to Be" was released as the lead single from Teen Dream on October 21, 2008.
-"Norway" was released on the band's website as a free download on November 17, 2009, as the second single from the album.
+On November 17, 2009, "Norway" was released on the band's website as a free download, serving as the lead single from Teen Dream.
 A 7-inch single of it, which includes "Baby" as its B-side, was also released.
 The full album was leaked onto the Internet a few days after the release of "Norway".
-A four-track EP for "Zebra", the album's third single, was released on April 17, 2010, as a Record Store Day exclusive.
 Teen Dream released on January 26, 2010, through Sub Pop.
 It was released internationally, through Bella Union in Europe, Mistletone Records in Australia, and Arts & Crafts in Mexico.
 The album was also released as a CD with an accompanying DVD featuring visualizers for each of the album's tracks.

-The album debuted 43 on the Billboard 200 with 13,000 copies sold in its first week.
-It has sold a total of 140,000 copies as of May 2012.
-As of April 2012 Teen Dream has sold 21,000 vinyl copies in United States according to Nielsen Soundscan.
-The song "Take Care" was used for the soundtrack of the 2020 film Chemical Hearts, in the film and during the end credits.
-The song "Silver Soul" was sampled in Kendrick Lamar's song Money Trees from his 2012 album Good Kid, M.A.A.D.
-City.
+Teen Dream debuted 43 on the US Billboard 200, selling 13,000 copies within its first week of release.
+By January 2011, it had sold 104,217 copies.
+It has sold a total of 137,000 copies as of April 2012, according to Nielsen Soundscan.
+On February 1, 2010, the band released their Daytrotter Session EP, which features live renditions of four songs from Teen Dream.
+A four-track EP for "Zebra", the album's third single, was released on April 17, 2010, as a Record Store Day exclusive.
+On August 24, 2010, the band released their six-track iTunes Session EP, featuring a new previously unreleased song, "White Moon", along with five renditions of songs from Teen Dream and "Gila".